Ravenna, Ohio

-Ravenna is a city in and the county seat of Portage County, Ohio, United States.
-The population was 11,323 in the 2020 census.
+Ravenna is a city in Portage County, Ohio, United States, and its county seat.
+The population was 11,323 at the 2020 census.
 It is located 15 mi east of Akron.
 Formed from portions of Ravenna Township in the Connecticut Western Reserve, Ravenna was founded in 1799 and is named after the city of Ravenna, Italy.
 It is part of the Akron metropolitan area.

 History

-Ravenna was founded by Benjamin Tappan, who arrived there on June 11, 1799 to lay claim in his father's name to land purchased in the Connecticut Western Reserve.
+Ravenna was founded by Benjamin Tappan, who arrived there on June 11, 1799, to lay claim in his father's name to land purchased in the Connecticut Western Reserve.
 Tappan did not stay in the area for long, however, but built a settlement of log cabins before returning to Connecticut during the summer of 1800.

 Later in 1800, Tappan, newly married, returned to the area where the couple built a log cabin of their own.
 It was his new wife, Nancy Wright, who suggested that the settlement be named after the city of Ravenna, Italy.
 Nancy became a driving force for the new town.
 When plans were announced in 1806 for the formation of Portage County, she lobbied for Ravenna to be made the county seat, and it was selected in 1808.
 She also convinced other Connecticut families to move to the area.
 The Tappans, however, left Ravenna in 1809.

 Ravenna was initially included in Franklin Township, which was part of Trumbull County at the time.
 The first mail route was established in 1802 and the first school opened in 1803.
 In 1810 the first county courthouse and log jail were built.
 This was later replaced with the first brick courthouse twenty years later in 1830, expanded with an addition in 1881.
 The current courthouse was built in 1961.
 The Congregational Church, established in 1822, was the first church to be founded in Ravenna.
 In 1824, the Methodist Church held its first meeting, which later formally organized in 1831.
 The Presbyterian and the Disciple of Christ churches were organized in 1830.
 In 1842, the Catholic Church in Ravenna was dedicated.

 In 1831, the Clark Carriage Company, founded by W.D.
 Clark, first began to produce high-end hearses known for their elaborate workmanship and quality.
 Thirty years later, the company was purchased by Henry W. Riddle and Charles Merts in 1861, with Riddle being the salesman for the company and Merts running the factory.
 In 1891, Merts retired and sold his share of the company to Riddle, who, in turn, changed the name of the company to the Riddle Coach and Hearse.
-After the company began manufacturing motorized hearses, the name changed once again--this time to the Riddle Manufacturing Company.
+After the company began manufacturing motorized hearses, the name changed once again—this time to the Riddle Manufacturing Company.
 With the highly acclaimed reputation of the Riddle Hearse, two U.S. Presidents from Ohio, William McKinley and Warren G. Harding, would later make them their coach of choice for carrying their remains after their deaths.